Geologist2014/shenboheng.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Geology, Nanjing University, 09/2020–09/2024
-Thesis: High-resolution dynamic quantitative palaeogeographic reconstruction of the NCB during the Carboniferous and Permian eras
+* Thesis: High-resolution dynamic quantitative palaeogeographic reconstruction of the NCB during the Carboniferous and Permian eras
-Supervisor: Prof. Shuzhong Shen
+* Supervisor: Prof. Shuzhong Shen
 * B.S. in Resources Exploration Engineering, China University of Petroleum (East China), 09/2014–08/2018
-Thesis: Strata correlation of the Ziniquanzi Formation on the southern margin of the Junggar Basin
+* Thesis: Strata correlation of the Ziniquanzi Formation on the southern margin of the Junggar Basin
-Supervisor: Dr. Jinglin Yang
+* Supervisor: Dr. Jinglin Yang

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+* 09/2024 to now: Postdoctoral researcher
+  * Nanjing Institute of Geology and Palaeontology of the Chinese Academy of Sciences
+  * Duties includes:  High-resolution dynamic quantitative palaeogeographic reconstruction of the Tethys and Palaeo Asian Ocean realms during the Permian era
-  * Supervisor: Professor Git
+  * Supervisor: Prof. Hua Zhang

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* **Analytical instruments**: LA-ICP-MS
+  * Extensive experiences in detrital zircon U-Pb dating (nearly 2,000 detrital zircon grains)
+* **Software**: ArcGIS, GPlates, Origin Lab, CorelDraw, Adobe illustrator
+  * Extensive experiences in quantitate palaeogeographic reconstructions (based on 500+ sections)
+  * Proficient in the use of ArcGIS and GPlates
+* **Programming**: Python, R, C
+  * Extensive experiences in fundamental programming
+* **Languages**: Chinese, English, Japanese, Deutsch

 Publications
 ======